 A Source Water Assessment (SWA) was performed for the Potomac and Edgemont water supplies.
-The SWA was done to identify potential sources of contamination that include non-point sources, including transportation, agriculture, on-site septic systems, wildlife, and runoff from developed land and timber harvest operations.
+The SWA was done to identify potential sources of contamination that include non-point sources, including transportation, agriculture, on-site septic systems, wildlife, and runoff from developed and timber harvest operations.
 Recommendations of the SWA include the development of a watershed protection group representing stakeholders, aggressive barrier management plans to control agriculture and animal farming runoff, phosphorus control, and a proactive spill management program.
-We have been monitoring the Potomac River Source for Cryptosporidium.
-This round of monitoring will continue until September 2017.
-Preliminary findings show a low occurrence of Cryptosporidium.
-The average result of Cryptosporidium from January 2016 to December 2016 was 0.031 Oocysts/Liter.
+We have completed 24months of monitoring for the Potomac River Source for Cryptosporidium in compliance with the 2nd round of the Long-Term 2 Enhanced Surface Water Treatment Rule.
+The results of this monitoring confirm that the Potomac River source has a low occurrence of Cryptosporidium.
+The average result of Cryptosporidium from January 2016 to December 2017 was 0.046 Oocysts/Liter.
 These results indicate that the Potomac River source is at low risk of contamination by Cryptosporidium and requires no additional treatment techniques.